cicd-tutorials/cicd-tutorials.net/docs/tutorials/jenkins/ansible-kubernetes/README.md

 ## Configure the pipeline

-First, create a new pipeline via [New Item](http://localhost:8080/view/all/newJob) button in the rigth side menu of the Jenkins dashboard.
+First, create a new pipeline via [New Item](http://localhost:8080/view/all/newJob) button in the right side menu of the Jenkins dashboard.
 The name of the pipeline could be for example `Animals` and it should be an pipeline.

 In the configure pipeline view, scroll to the bottom and under Pipeline sub-header select `Pipeline script from SCM`.
 SCM type should be `Git` and Repository URL the url of this repository: `https://github.com/cicd-tutorials/cicd-tutorials.net.git`.
 Ensure that branch specifier includes `main` branch of the repository and modify the Script Path to be `docs/tutorials/jenkins/ansible-kubernetes/Jenkinsfile`.